mcfilib/route_soap/README.md

 ### `RouteSoap::Command`

-This takes a router and outputs array of expectations to the console.
+This takes a router and outputs the array of expectations to the console.

 ### Example